In the context of classical conditioning, which of the following ... | Study Prep in Pearson+

-In the context of classical conditioning, which of the following would be considered a primary reinforcer?
+In the context of classical conditioning, which of the following is an example of an unconditioned response?

 A